lihaoyi/scala.rx/readme.md

 Concurrency and Parallelism
 --------------------------
 By default, everything happens on a single-threaded execution context and there is no parallelism.
-By using a custom [Propagator.ExecContext](), it is possible to have the updates in each propagation run happen in parallel (though not on [ScalaJS](#parallelism-and-scalajs).
+By using a custom [Propagator.ExecContext][6], it is possible to have the updates in each propagation run happen in parallel (though not on [ScalaJS](#parallelism-and-scalajs).
 For more information on ExecutionContexts, see the [Akka Documentation](http://doc.akka.io/docs/akka/2.1.2/scala/futures.html#futures-scala).
-The [unit tests](src/test/scala/rx/ParallelTests.scala) also contain an example of a dependency graph whose evaluation is spread over multiple threads in this way to provide a performance increase.
+The [unit tests](scalarx/jvm/src/test/scala/rx/ParallelTests.scala) also contain an example of a dependency graph whose evaluation is spread over multiple threads in this way to provide a performance increase.

 Even without using an explicitly parallelizing ExecutionContext, parallelism could creep into your code in subtle ways: a delayed [Rx][1], for example may happen to fire and continue its propagation just as you update a [Var][3] somewhere on the same dependency graph, resulting in two propagations proceeding in parallel.